Groupe Berkem: Notification of Stabilisation Measures

 Joh.
 Berenberg, Gossler Co.
 KG ("Berenberg")

-Pursuant to Article 6, paragraph 2, of Commission Delegated Regulation (EU) 2016/1052, AFYREN, on the basis of the information disclosed by Berenberg, hereby communicates that Berenberg has carried out, during the time period from 8 December 2021 until and including 10 December 2021, stabilisation measures as further specified below:
+Pursuant to Article 6, paragraph 2, of Commission Delegated Regulation (EU) 2016/1052, GROUPE BERKEM, on the basis of the information disclosed by Berenberg, hereby communicates that Berenberg has carried out, during the time period from 13 December 2021 until and including 17 December 2021, stabilisation measures as further specified below:

 Intermediary